Vesylum/dark-souls-3-cheat-sheet/README.md

 ```

 ### Node
+Node 20 is expected.
 Use a Node-based static server:
 ```bash
 npm install
 npm run lint